 Kenyan passion for beaded jewelry

-North Kenyan tribes of Samburu and Rendille may differ in the languages they speak, but have the same passion for beaded jewelry.
-Beaded bracelets, necklaces, head adornments worn mainly for their beauty, can also tell much about relationships, special events and customs.
 Beaded jewellery is not only tradition, but a sophisticated and evolving fashion.
-From their young age, the girls are offered strings of beads by their fathers.
+From their young age, the girls receive strings of beads from their fathers.
 The first layers of necklaces are usually red, as it means the girl is engaged (which can be at a very early age).

 The women wear a lot of decoration on the head, made from buttons, from sequins and beads.
 All those decorations are expensive and most of the times, they show status and wealth.
 The beads also refer to different periods of importance in the women life, as special patterns are used for special events.
-A necklace can be read as a history of their lives, it also can be seen as a diary.
-The famous Mpooro Engorio, the wedding necklace is worn for ceremonies.
-It is made of giraffe or elephants tail hair, special beads that were formerly found in Ethiopia, and that are becoming very rare.
-The Mpooro Engorio necklace has become rare as the giraffe and elephants have nearly disappeared from the region.

-Kenyan passion for beaded jewelry.
 Women like to wear a cross shaped ornament on the top of their head.
 Photographer Eric Lafforgue

 Marnay bracelets made of beads and inner tubes are worn by everybody – adults and children